x-tabdeveloping/turftopic/papers/topeax/main.typ

   Topic models should, in theory, aid the understanding of a corpus.
 Using a topic model becomes impractical when the number of topics one has to interpret is over a couple hundred.
 + Topics should be distinct and easily readable.

+Reproducible scripts used for evaluation, along with instructions on how to run them, are made available in the `x-tabdeveloping/topeax-eval`#footnote("https://github.com/x-tabdeveloping/topeax-eval") Github repository.
+Results for all evaluations can be found in the `results/` directory.

 == Datasets

 In order to evaluate these properties, I used a number of openly available datasets with gold-standard category metadata.